 Beverley Elliott is a multi-talented actor and singer located here in Vancouver.
 She has performed extensively both on-screen and off, having been a member of the British Columbia Theatre, The Arts Club Theatre Company and The Touchstone Theatre.
-Her notable on-screen credits are a who's who of Vancouver productions including 21 Jump Street, Unforgiven, The X-Files, Highlander, The Outer Limits, The Chris Isaac Show, Psych and many more.
+Furthermore, her notable on-screen credits are a who's who of Vancouver productions.
+These include 21 Jump Street, Unforgiven, The X-Files, Highlander, The Outer Limits, The Chris Isaac Show, Psych and many more.
 Currently starring as Granny on ABC's Once Upon a Time, Beverley brings with her over twenty-five years of experience.
-Students of all levels will find something new to learn in any one of Beverley's fun, exciting and informative classes.
+As a result, students of all levels will find something new to learn in any one of Beverley's fun, exciting and informative classes.

 Jeff Todd is an actor, writer and voice-over artist located here in Vancouver.
 He is involved in numerous projects, both on-screen and off.
 He is a member of multiple theatre groups, for which he has been featured in several on-stage productions.
-Having trained in and graduated from the Acting for Film, Television and voice-over Intensive at SchoolCreative, Jeff has garnered acting and voice-over credits in productions such as Rogue, Tenkai Nights and Lego's animated TV Series, Legends of Chima, for which he is the voice of Razar, Bladvic, Crawley and Lennox, among others.
-Jeff brings to all of his classes, a positive energy and tenacious enthusiasm that will have everyone looking at voice-over acting in a whole new way.
+Jeff trained in and graduated from the Acting for Film, Television and Voice-Over Intensive at Vancouver Acting School.
+As a result, he has garnered acting and voice-over credits in productions such as Rogue and Tenkai Nights.
+Furthermore, he was the voice of Razar, Bladvic, Crawley and Lennox, among others in Lego's animated TV Series, Legends of Chima.
+Above all, Jeff brings to all of his classes, a positive energy and tenacious enthusiasm that will have everyone looking at voice-over acting in a whole new way.

 Elysia is life-time learner.
 Having received her Bachelor of Fine Arts from Simon Fraser University, she is currently pursuing her Doctorate in Traditional Chinese Medicine.
 Combining her love of the healing arts with her passion for acting, her experiences in multiple disciplines has given her a unique versatility as both an actor and coach.
 Here at Vancouver Young Actors School, Elysia warmly introduces our youngest students to the fun and exciting world of performance with fun and exciting classes that teach students to become comfortable and confident when performing.